Table of Contents

 If requested, information regarding accessible formats and the communications supports provided will also be included in individual accommodation plans.

 In addition, the plans will include the individual’s workplace emergency response information (where required), and will identify any other accommodation that is to be provided.

 For further information on our process for creating documented accommodation plans for employees with disabilities, please see our Accommodation Policy.

 Economical is committed to supporting employees who have been absent from work due to illness, injury, or disability, and require accommodation in order to return-to-work.
 Economical will work with the returning employee and other stakeholders to create a return–to-work plan to ensure a successful reintegration of the employee into the workplace.
 If required, Economical will create an individual accommodation plan as per our Accommodation Policy.

 Economical is committed to providing all employees equal opportunity for advancement.
 Economical will take into account the accessibility needs of its employees with disabilities, as well as individual accommodation plans (where they are in place), when undertaking performance management, and providing career development and advancement to employees with disabilities.
 When conducting any redeployment initiatives, Economical will also take into account the accessibility needs and individual accommodation plans (where they are in place).

 Design of Public Spaces

 Economical is committed to ensuring its buildings are accessible.
-Economical reviews the requirements associated with the Regulations on a regular basis.
+Economical reviews the requirements associated with Accessibility Legislation on a regular basis.

 In such cases where a person with a disability requires the use of their own personal assistive devices in order to access the goods and services provided by Economical, they are welcome to do so.
 Assistive devices include, but are not limited to hearing aids, wheelchairs, electronic organizers, magnifying devices, and electronic voice synthesizers.